60+ must-see user persona templates

 The takeaway - user personas

 Without a doubt, the user persona plays an important – if not fundamental – role in UX design.
-Whether it’s a consumer app or enterprise software – designing with a user persona in mind is always going to increase its chance of success.
+Designing with a clear user persona in mind boosts the likelihood of success, whether for consumer-focused apps or enterprise-level software.
 The reason is that you’re giving the user what they need as opposed to what you think they want.

 An added bonus is that user personas are also a great way to get interdisciplinary departments on the same page, as well as obtain client and stakeholder buy-in.